logo

 The indigenous people of the Pacific Islands, when foraging for coconut husks, are known to extend their fingers into the crabs' burrows in an attempt to scavenge the food the crabs have abandoned.
 However, those who are less fortunate may come across more than simply coconuts.

-It's a terrible thing when the crabs in the burrows attack and the guys get their fingers stuck in the crabs' formidable claws.
+It's a terrible thing when the crabs in the burrows attack and individuals get their fingers stuck in the crabs' formidable claws.

 Perhaps the solution to one of history's greatest mysteries might be found in the ugliest narrative of all.
 It wasn't until 1940 that scientists discovered a skeleton on Nikumaroro Island that had been ripped apart at the joints.